A Saint Who Levels Up Through Necromancy

 I came here for advice on corpse enhancement too, didn’t I.

-When he wore a contented smile, recalling the memory, Shin Junseok’s eyes turned fierce.
+As a contented smile rose on Yujin’s face at the memory, Shin Junseok’s eyes turned fierce.

 A bit better.